ddliu/grunt-push-svn/README.md

 #### Deploy code to SAE or BAE

-Deployment of SAE or BAE are based on SVN, so grunt-push-svn is just the perfect thing to help you do that.
+Deployment of SAE or BAE are based on SVN, so grunt-push-svn is just the perfect tool to help you do that.

 ```js
 grunt.initConfig({